-Cycling is one of the cleanest and most energy efficient forms of transportation, and the number of people choosing to cycle continues to grow, year after year.
+Cycling is one of the cleanest and most energy efficient forms of transportation and the number of people choosing to cycle continues to grow every year.

+Download a map of the Vancouver cycling network.
 We’re improving and expanding our cycling network to include greenways and protected bike lanes.
-Download a map of the Vancouver cycling network, plan your route, and learn about bike parking.

 We install bike parking throughout Vancouver.
-To request bike parking at a location, phone 3-1-1.
-Learn about our types of bike parking and use our public bike pump.
+Learn about our types of bike parking and how to request new bike parking.